The Father's Son (@Jim Sano)

 He circled around to the front of the tiny church and stood atop of the steep hill looking over the harbor and islands of the humble fishing village known as Stonington, Maine.
 The sight was nothing less than breathtaking with the rugged coastline, the silhouettes of Isle of Haut and countless smaller pine-treed islands dotting the ocean water in the distance.
 Nowadays, the harbor teamed with lobster boats and old schooners docked for the night in the calm waters of the protected inlet.
 He could see the spit of an “island” named Two Bush for the number of bushes on this otherwise barren rock.
 Off in the distance, he could hear the fog horn from the Mark Island lighthouse.
 As he walked down the steep grade of the road, familiar sights flooded him with memories he had long ago buried deep inside.
 The smell of the ocean air, the clang of the rigging slapping against the aluminum masts of the sailboats, and the rhythmic sound of the waves lapping against the rocky shore made as much an impression on him now as it had each summer when he had come as a young boy to this small town for vacation, until that last year.

-His father had taken him by the church before they were to travel home, and little did he know it would be one of the last times he would ever see him.
+His father had taken him to the church before they were to travel home, and little did he know it would be one of the last times he would ever see him.

 In the center of the village, he passed the local newspaper office, two art galleries, Bartlett’s grocery, the library where people were sitting on the small stoop, and a used book and art shop where he spotted his companion from his six-hour journey from Boston.
 With two gift bags in hand, she glanced up, and an infectiously big smile came over her face as she waved and shouted, “David!”
 In the late afternoon sunlight, her striking blonde hair and the brightly colored sundress that hugged her long, shapely body made it clear that she was no town native.

 Before Jillian could ask him whether he was successful with his mission, David placed his arm around her and kissed her.
-She was a worthy distraction.
+She was a worthy distraction for him and, for the moment, she forgot her question.

 Jillian reached out to David, drawing him back to the present.
 “Are you okay, David?”

 Other thoughts raged in his head.
-During his morning run, he had headed up a steep hill and picked a route that ran along the coastline, which, with each turn, unburied another forgotten memory as he ran by homes and docks that had seemed barely altered by time.
+During his morning run, he had headed up a steep hill and picked a route that ran along the coastline which, with each turn, unburied another forgotten memory as he ran by homes and docks that had seemed barely altered by time.
 He had slowed to a standstill when he reached the house where his mother had grown up.
 He recalled spending hours sitting on the wraparound porch with his grandfather and his grandfather’s old adopted bloodhound, “Duke.”
-Everybody assumed Duke was named after John Wayne, but he really was named from the stories his grandfather, Pops, had recounted about the many years he’d spent on Captain John Duke’s schooner, the Annie and Ruben, hauling large blocks of granite from the local quarry to Boston, New York, and Washington used to build schools, museums, and government buildings.
+Duke was named from the stories his grandfather, Pops, had recounted about the many years he’d spent on Captain John Duke’s schooner, the Annie and Ruben, hauling large blocks of granite from the local quarry to Boston, New York, and Washington used to build schools, museums, and government buildings.
 Pops had a profound regard for Captain John and would think of him when he sat beside his dog.

 He shook the thoughts away and turned to look at Jillian, startled to realize how exceedingly beautiful her facial features were.
 There in the unlikeliest of places, he stopped to drink them in as she blushed under his attentive gaze.

 He took her hand in his.
 “I really shouldn’t have asked you to come today.
 We hardly know each other, and I’ve dragged you six hours to a funeral for someone you’ve never met.
-I wasn’t thinking and wasn’t really being fair to you.”
+I wasn’t thinking or being fair to you.”

 “I’m honored that you asked me to come.
 I just want to be here for you.”
 She stroked his hand.